leonlee603/money_book/README.md

 ## Introduction

-This is a project for me to practice performing CRUD by server actions.
+This is a small project to practice performing CRUD by server actions.

 ## Stacks